1601-mma2013/The-Journey-of-Life/README.md

 #####-Our persona is Susan Wong, a professional lawyer, whose goals are to understand her autistic child.
 #####-Here is Susan’s context scenario:
 ######1.
 While getting ready in the morning, Susan makes sure her child, Abby is wearing the E&F wristband before she is going to work.
 ######2.
 When she is dealing with her client, her phone rings.
 She checks her phone and she received a notification from the app.
-Normally while she is in an appointment, she will mute her phone, but when Abby is experiencing emotional turmoil, the app will automatically send her a notifications.
+Normally while she is in an appointment, she will mute her phone, but when Abby is experiencing emotional turmoil, the app will automatically send her a notification.
 ######3.
 She phones the nanny of Abby and ask her about why Abby is having an emotional turmoil.
 ######4.
 The nanny told her that Abby is affected by the sound of the construction next door.
 ######5.
 Susan calls her husband to see if he is free and her husband told her that he can go back home to comfort Abby and he will bring Abby to a silent place.